Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab1v2.md

 ### Task 4: Run miyagi frontend locally
+In this task, you will run the miyagi frontend locally by installing dependencies using npm and yarn, and then starting the development server.
+You will verify its functionality by accessing the local development server in the browser.

 1. Open a new terminal: by navigating  **miyagi/ui** and right-click on **ui/typescript** , in cascading menu select **Open in intergate Terminal**.